CleverCloud/doc.clever-cloud.com/deploy/addon/pulsar.md

 `{persistent|non-persistent}://<USER_ID>/<ADDON_ID>/<TOPIC_NAME>`

+## Create an add-on

+It is as simple and straightforward as creating any other add-on.
+In your personnal space, click on *+ Create*, then *an add-on*, then find the *Pulsar* add-on.
+Chose your plan, link an app to it (or not), give it a name and a zone, and it's done.

 ## Authorization

 Pulsar add-on uses [Biscuit for Pulsar](https://github.com/CleverCloud/biscuit-pulsar) implementation which is directly pluggable to the Pulsar authentication and authorization system.
 Each add-on exposes its own Biscuit token.